lucaGazzola/repository-analyzer/README.md

 Maven

-All the dependencies are in the pom.xml file
+All the dependencies are in the pom.xml file.